b-s-code/spread_commands/readme.md

 Because spread_commands is optimised to minimise wall time, it is cost-inefficient for cases where the memory used per process is much less than a node's memory per CPU core.

+The processes run by each command are not explicity bound to specific CPU cores.

+No --time value is set in SBATCH directive so a default value will be used.

 ## Interface

 `spread_commands path/to/commands.txt`